Certified Hospice and Palliative Care Advocate (CHPA)

-Join us in this transformative learning journey and become a certified advocate for animals and their families in need of compassionate end-of-life care and support.
+Become a certified advocate for animals and their families who are in need of compassionate end-of-life care and support.

 Topics include: